pypa/pip/docs/html/user_guide.rst

 Watch out for
 -------------

-The big thing in this beta is changes to the pip dependency resolver within pip.
+The big change in this beta is to the pip dependency resolver within pip.

 Computers need to know the right order to install pieces of software ("to install `x`, you need to install `y` first").
 So, when Python